 For parents of sugar-hungry children, there is good news: Xylitol can be used as a sugar replacement as it has shown to significantly reverse early signs of tooth decay.
 Sticky, chewy and sucking foods are bad for the teeth, says Melman, as they spend a long time in the mouth where they are processed by bacteria.
-Xylitol has anti-bacterial properties as it is not processed by these bacteria, which are responsible for tooth decay.
+Xylitol has antibacterial properties as it is not processed by these bacteria that are responsible for tooth decay.
 So, buy sweets and chewing gum with Xylitol, as well as Xylitol toothpastes and gels.

 11. Suck it up

 Many children love sports and fizzy drinks and flavoured milk, which contain huge amounts of sugar.
 Use straws when drinking these, as this directs the sugary drink away from the teeth.

 Instead of allowing children to snack on chocolate, have them nibble on a slice of cheese.
 Dairy products, such as cheese and milk, are alkaline-based and counteract the acids that eat away at your teeth.

 13. Safe from stinky breath

 Get your child into the habit of brushing their tongue, and make sure they get right to the back.
 Unfortunately, this is close to the gag reflex so take care and scrape gently so as not to damage the tongue.
 Whether you buy them a tongue scraper or they use their toothbrush, the job is done if the tongue is a healthy pink.

 Gritzman is a strong believer in tooth mousse – a toothpaste made from dairy products.
 Rub a small amount onto the teeth with the finger just before bedtime.
 It replenishes the minerals of the tooth structure and significantly reduces tooth decay.